zdenyhraz/IPC/README.md

 with images "input1.png" and "input2.png" can be run by simply executing .exe file.

+The IPC method of image alignment is an integral part of a workflow, which is routinely used for the creation of SDO AIA PM-NAFE processed videos.
+The archive of these videos can be found at \url{http://www.zam.fme.vutbr.cz/~druck/Sdo/Pm-nafe/0-info.htm}.

 ![alt text](https://raw.githubusercontent.com/zdenyhraz/IPC/master/demo.PNG "demo picture")

 A) .exe file arguments: